A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 The right-hand side of (\ref{eq:-1}) is strictly positive by (\ref{eq:-2}) (and by the generic semi-positivity of $\sE$).
 But the left hand-side is equal to zero by the assumption, a contradiction. \\[-3mm]

 To prove the numerical triviality of $\widehat \chern_2(\sE)$, we argue similarly by using the Bogomolov inequality (\ref{Bogy}): First we observe that the generic semi-positivity of $\sE$ together with $\widehat \chern_1(\sE) \equiv_{_{ns}} 0$ implies that $\sE$ is semistable independent of the choice of a polarization.
-Therefore the second $\mathbb{Q}$-Chern class of $\sE$ is "pseudo-effective" in the sense that, thanks to Bogomolov (\ref{Bogy}), the inequality
+Therefore the second $\mathbb{Q}$-Chern class of $\sE$ is "pseudo-effective" by (\ref{Bogy}), that is

 holds for all $(n-2)$-tuples of ample divisors $(H_1,\ldots, H_{n-2})$.
 Suppose to the contrary that there exists ample divisors $A_1',\ldots,A_{n-2}'$ such that $\widehat \chern_2(\sE)\cdot A_1'\cdot \ldots\cdot A_{n-2}'\neq 0$, i.e.